benjaminwsebastian/MaskRCNN.jl/README.md

 # MaskRCNN
-Mask R-CNN implemented in Julia
+Julia implementation of Mask R-CNN using Knet